AhmedHussienAhmed/FoodicsAmazonTask/README.md

 Verifies that the total amount of all items is correct, including shipping fees if applicable.

+please remove any pre-added address to be a valid scenario COD btn is always dimmed

 Notes
 Ensure that your internet connection is stable during the automation process.
 The script may require adjustments if Amazon's website structure changes in the future.